PankajAiry/CompanionPlanting/README.md

 # CompanionPlanting
-Use of unsupervised learning to form cluster of crops that can be grown together.
-Also suggest the proportion of NPK in fertilizer input

 Use of unsupervised learning to form clusters of crops that can be grown together.
 Also suggest the proportion of NPK in a fertilizer input.